Current Cannabis Laws in South Africa (2026): The Complete Legal Guide

 -

-Possession over legal limits
+Possession above legal limits

 -